 Key Takeaways

-- Medicare Part AMedicare Part A is hospital coverage for Medicare beneficiaries.
-It covers inpatient care in hospitals and skilled nursing facilities.
-It also covers limited home healthcare services and hospice care. and Part B provide coverage for blood tests ordered by a doctor to diagnose or screen for a condition.
+• Medicare Part A and Part B provide coverage for blood tests ordered by a doctor to diagnose or screen for a condition.

 What Are Blood Tests?